eclipse-ee4j/cargotracker/README.md

   the Eclipse IDE will do the rest for you.
 Proceed with clean/building the application.
 * After the project is built (which will take a while the very first time as Maven downloads dependencies), simply run it via Payara 5.

+## Support For VS Code

+Install Java Development Kit (JDK) 11 or later on your machine.

+Install the latest version of VS Code and the Java Extension Pack.

+Clone the CargoTracker repository to your local machine using Git.
+Open a terminal or command prompt, navigate to the directory where you want to clone

+Open VS Code and select "File" -> "Open Folder" to open the CargoTracker project.

+In VS Code, you can specify the Java version using a configuration file called "settings.json".
+Here's how to do it:

+Open VS Code and navigate to your project's root directory.

+Create a new file called "settings.json" in the ".vscode" directory.

+Open the "settings.json" file and add the following JSON object:
+"java.configuration.runtimes": [
+    {
+        "name": "JavaSE-17",
+        "path": "<path to your JavaSE-17 installation directory>" }
+]

+Replace <path to your JavaSE-1.8 installation directory> with the actual path to the directory where you installed JavaSE-1.8.

+Save the "settings.json" file.

+Reload VS Code to apply the changes

+Once you have specified the Java version in "settings.json", you can build and run your project using the appropriate Java version.
+You may also need to update the project's build configuration to use the correct Java version.

+Once the project is open, click on the "Run" icon on the left-hand side of the VS Code window.
+Click on "Create a launch.json file" in the top right corner of the "Run and Debug" pane.

+In the "Select Environment" dropdown, select "Java".
+VS Code should automatically detect the main class of the project, org.eclipse.cargotracker.CargoTrackerApplication.

+In the "launch.json" file that is generated, you can customize the run configuration of the project.
+For example, you can set the environment variables or JVM arguments.
+Save the file when you are done.

+Click the "Run" button again to start the application.

+You can access the CargoTracker application by visiting http://localhost:8080 in your web browser.

 ## Exploring the Application

 After the application runs, it will be available at: